nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * has the need to manage a significant number of day-to-day matters
 * prefer desktop command line apps over other types
 * prefer typing to using mouse interactions
-* comfortable with using command line apps
+* comfortable with using command line applications
 * forgetful person who needs reminders
 * a fast typer

 ### Value proposition

-By using *25HoursADay*, it provides an all-in-one app for the users to keep track of his/her day-to-day matters.
-Without the need to search through different platforms for information. *25HoursADay* can manage one's day-to-day matters faster than a typical mouse/GUI driven app.
+By using *25HoursADay*, it provides an all-in-one application for the users to keep track of his/her day-to-day matters.
+Without the need to search through different platforms for information, *25HoursADay* can manage one's day-to-day matters faster than a typical mouse/GUI driven application.

 ## Appendix B: User Stories
 This section describes the user stories considered when implementing the features.